trilambda122/trilambda122/README.md

 - 20 years experience in technology

-- Passionate about software and its ability to bring ideas to reality for both business and social justice
+- Passionate about software and its ability to bring ideas to reality for both business and social impact programs

 - Certified Full Stack developer from the University of Texas.